EGI-Federation/fedcloud-integration-documentation/source/openstack.rst

 * Be accessible via public IP with port 2170 open for external connections.

 * Have a host certificate to send the accounting information to the accounting repository.
-DN of the host certificate must be registered in GOCDB service type eu.egi.cloud.accounting.
-The host certificate and key in PEM format are expected in /etc/grid-security/hostcert.pem and /etc/grid-security/hostkey.pem respectively.
+DN of the host certificate must be registered in GOCDB with service type ``eu.egi.cloud.accounting``.
+The host certificate and key in PEM format are expected in ``/etc/grid-security/hostcert.pem`` and ``/etc/grid-security/hostkey.pem`` respectively.

-* Have enough disk space for handling the VM image replication (~ 100GB for `fedcloud.egi.eu` VO).
+* Have enough disk space for handling the VM image replication (~ 100GB for ``fedcloud.egi.eu`` VO).
 By default these are stored at /image_data.
 You can mount a volume at that location.

 ..
 Individual Components
    '''''''''''''''''''''